-The REIT's largest Unitholder and lead tenant is the Dilawri Group, which as at June 30, 2018, held an approximate 39.1% effective interest in the REIT on a fully diluted basis, through its ownership of all of the issued and outstanding Class B LP Units and 480,552 REIT Units.
+The REIT's largest Unitholder and lead tenant is the Dilawri Group, which as at September 30, 2018, held an approximate 39.1% effective interest in the REIT on a fully diluted basis, through its ownership of all of the issued and outstanding Class B LP Units and 480,552 REIT Units.
+The Dilawri Group's effective interest in the REIT was reduced from approximately 39.1% to approximately 32.8% as a result of the October 2018 Equity Offering.